Residential Water Conservation

 • Check regularly for leaks.

-• Make sure water isn’t being wasted on sidewalks or other hard surfaces.
+• Make sure you're not directing water onto sidewalks or other hard surfaces.

 • Consider an efficient drip irrigation system that delivers water to the roots.